apocalyptech/bl3-cli-saveedit/README-profile.md

 There are two arguments to set bank item mayhem levels.
 The first is to set all weapons to the maximum mayhem level, which is currently 10, using `--item-mayhem-max`.
-Note that currently only weapons can have Mayhem applied; other items will end up generating a message like `<num> were unable to be levelled`.
+Note that currently only weapons and grenades can have Mayhem applied; other items will end up generating a message like `<num> were unable to be levelled`.

     bl3-profile-edit profile.sav newprofile.sav --item-mayhem-max